NiklasTiede/CheatSheet-Linux/README.md

 - **Group** | _A group can contain multiple users sharing the same permissions.
 By default the group is the same as the user._
 - **Other** | _Any one who has access to the file other than user and group falls int this category.
 Other has neither created the file nor is a group member._

 Each files/dirs access mode can be displayed when using the `ls -l` command.
-Each filessytem entry can have read, write and execute permissions.
+Each filesystem entry can have read, write and execute permissions.

 <p align="center">
   <a href="https://the-coding-lab.com" alt="My-Blog" >